Ahmadalhindi/lithium-battery-recycle-blog/README.md

 &nbsp;
 ## Introduction

-Welcome to my repository that represnted Lithium Battery Recycle Blog website.
+Welcome to my repository that represnted Lithium-ion Battery Recycle Blog website.
 It is a blog website to share knowledge and increase learning about recycling lithium-ion batteries.

 <p align="center">